 1. Color – Baby Roaches Images

 Baby roaches start after the eggs hatching stage.
-When they emerge from the roach eggs, the nymphs or ootheca that are bright-white colored in their early life stages.
+When they emerge from the roach eggs, the nymphs or ootheca are bright-white colored in their early life stages.
 However, as the nymphs take in air, their body will become darker and harden as they molt progressively.

 - Baby Pennsylvania wood Roaches – Tan-colored

 - Baby Oriental Roaches – black-colored